davidlindercodes/puppeteer-amazon-scraper/README.md

 => replace the URL with Amazon URL of your choice
 => run 'npm install'
 => run 'node scaper.js'
+The results will be logged in the console

 Node must be installed on your computer.